sliuu/hciproject/_posts/2018-03-07-project-design-check-in-3-x-4.md

 ### 6. _Favoriting artworks_ - Easy task
 Chelsea is an avid art-lover, and loves visiting art museums in her spare time.
 She visits a new museum that just opened in her city, and stumbles upon a painting that she is immediately entranced by.
 She wants to remember this artwork somehow, so that she can look back on it later and remember how it made her feel.
 She uses the app to navigate to the painting’s profile and “favorite” it.
 That night at home, she thinks more about the painting and other artworks that have impacted her.
 She pulls up the app to see all of the artworks she’s favorited in the past.
 She goes through some of them, and nostalgically remembers how she felt at each time, and even thinks about the context in her life when each of these artworks was particularly meaningful to her.
 As she scrolls through, she notices that most of the artworks she’s favorited have been paintings and abstract art, and feels like she’s learned something about her own personal style of expression through this.

+## Extra Tasks:
+### 7. _Breaking down formal art interpretations into understandable terms_ - Hard task

+Syd has had no formal experience studying art and so is not familiar with the formal terms used to describe art.
+However, she enjoys going to art museums on the weekend with her friends.
+On one visit, the pamphlets about the artworks use a lot of formal language she doesn’t understand.
+She asks her friends what they mean.
+However, there are some parts that are not understandable to her friends either.
+In these cases, she uses her phone to google each term, and after identifying appropriate definitions, she is able to piece together what the pamphlet is talking about.

 ## First Design

 <figure>
 <img src="../assets/images/steph-sketch-1.jpg" alt="Stephanie’s Sketch" style="max-width: 100%;"/>
 <figcaption>Sketch of first design</figcaption>
 </figure>

 **Tasks:** Background information, contexts, discussion, favoriting, and remembering